 Many times, we believe that because we display or mimic occasional “spurts” of love, those spurts automatically place us into the “love” category.
 However, they are only just that–spurts; and if they are examined more closely, we would find that we are not truly operating in love.
 We are not truly free from self, but we are indeed selfish.

 Further, some of you are going to plead your case and feel justified, especially those in more “mothering” situations and/or environments, since you are always constantly giving up something to someone: to your children, to your mate, to your parents, to your friends, and so on.
-Yet, the truth of the matter is that, the mere fact that you feel lead to think or tell anyone about your so called “generous” behavior is in itself selfish and thus, your love is tapped with impurities.
+Yet, the truth of the matter is that, the mere fact that you feel lead to think or tell anyone about your so called “generous” behavior is in itself indeed selfish also and thus, your love is tapped with impurities.

 Selfishness is the root distorter of love and it generally displays itself at the most inopportune times.
 Selfishness can come remarkably and strategically hidden in so many dimensions that it is generally quite difficult to recognize by the unsuspecting eye, for it is sisterhood to pride.